HadrienG/taxadb/README.md

 Firstly, make sure you have [downloaded](#available-databases) or [built](#creating-the-database) the database

 Below you can find basic examples.
-For more complete examples, please refer to the complete documentation (Available soon!)
+For more complete examples, please refer to the complete [API documentation](http://taxadb.readthedocs.io/en/latest/)

 ```python
     >>> from taxadb.taxadb import TaxID